ding-lab/CromwellRunner/README.md

 Template directory contains cromwell and YAML configuration templates.
 These are not generally modified per run by hand.

 # Additional details
+*TODO*: Add the following discussions

+* Cromwell Server - A way of getting status about current and past Cromwell runs Runs locally because of database integrity issues
+* Compute1 issues
+  * scratch1 space - faster and more reliable than storage1, but requires move step at end
+* Creating a YAML template with `cwltool --make-template`
+* Guidance on now to restart runs

 ## BamMap